barbara58/about/README.md

   + Study of protein conformational changes and protein-ligand binding, including free-energy calculations.

 ### Current Research:
-  + Modelling system of protein isolation and purification, including nanodiscs, micelles and polymer disks.
+  + Modelling systems of protein isolation and purification, including nanodiscs, micelles and polymer disks (such as SMALPed disks).
   + Studying the function of _E.coli_ PBP3 and the mechanism of insertion mutants.
   + Modelling protein-ligand interactions on bacterial transporters.